In the beginning of a special needs diagnosis, you’ll come across a lot of terms that may seem like a foreign language.

 Among them are terms related to the (sometimes) overwhelming world of special education terminology.
 Because of that, I wanted to make a list of frequently used terms that you may come across as you progress through this world of special needs parenting and into special needs advocacy.
 That’s why I want to share this parent’s guide on how to understand special education terms.

 Some of the terms listed are autism related or autism specific, but I’ve also tried to include many general terms in this post.
 I would also like to say: I’m not an expert, just a mom trying to help out.

 I have provided resource links at the bottom of the post as well.
 I can remember sitting in my first IFSP meeting and feeling quite lost.
 Even with numerous IEP meetings following that, I still had a difficult time grasping the concepts that were being thrown around as if it was everyday language.

-General Special Education Terms
+Understanding General Special Education Terminology

 - IDEA (Individuals with Disabilities Education Act)– originally passed in 1975 to ensure that children with disabilities have access to a free and appropriate education.
 See the resource links for a helpful website.